The signs that an employee might be struggling with their mental health at work and how best to respond

 This is particularly if they are not used to sharing how they feel with others.
 It's important to make sure that every employee knows they can talk about their mental health at any time.
 When approaching an individual to have that initial conversation, you can make the following arrangements to try and put them at ease and remind them that they are in a safe space.

-• Talk to them in private – it might seem obvious, but mental health is a very personal experience and often sensitive issue.
+- Talk to them in private – it might seem obvious, but mental health difficulties are very personal and often sensitive topics.
 Be sure to find a safe space where they won’t be disturbed or concerned about being overheard (bear in mind you confidentially is a legal duty - so its important to prioritise!)

 2. Try to remember that lived experiences outside of work you may not know about could also have had an impact on their mental health